holepunchto/bare-module/README.md

   // A list of file extensions to look for.
 The default is based on the `type`
   // option.
   extensions = [],
-  // The ModuleProtocol to use resolve the specifier and/or the module.
-Defaults to
+  // The ModuleProtocol to resolve the specifier.
+Defaults to referrer's
-  // referrer's protocol if defined, otherwise defaults to Module.protocol protocol,
+  // protocol if defined, otherwise defaults to Module.protocol protocol,
   // A default "imports" map to apply to all specifiers.
 Follows the same
   // syntax and rules as the "imports" property defined in `package.json`.